brod2240/ufid_reader/README.md

       * uploads/
 5. Reload the website in the Web tab
 6. Click the link above the reload button to open the website

-### Testing
-Test plan is provided on how testing was done, including testing API endpoints manually and verifying functionality of search filters and data displays.

-### Testing
-Test plan is provided on how testing was done, including testing API endpoints manually and verifying functionality of search filters and data displays.

 ## Completed Work
 **Log of Completed Work:** https://docs.google.com/spreadsheets/d/1taW3SdkVjubU3CihEUra0HCIytSY2XjPeqCYWhKH5SU/edit?usp=sharing \